 BUCK JORDAN Director of Founder's Hall Buck is the guy making sure Founder's doesn't fall apart or burn up.
 As with his staff of Resident Assistants, he lives where he works, always on call and looking out for the students.
 He comes from Fort Wayne, Indiana, where he taught high school after obtaining his Master's degree in Education from Defiance College.
 From there, he got involved in residence life.
 He loves working closely with the students in a setting where he can really get to know them.
 Buck loves that there's no traditional computer lab at UAT.
-Instead, the network of computers is in the common area where everyone gathers. network of computers is in the common area where everyone gathers and is available to students 24 hours a day, seven days a week "UAT is like a playground.
+Instead, the network of computers is in the common area where everyone gathers and is available to students 24 hours a day, seven days a week.
+"UAT is like a playground.
 Everyone is here because they're interested and engaged in technology."

 CINDY PETERSON Financial Aid Cindy Peterson helps students find resources for funding their education at UAT.
 She graduated from the University of Texas in San Antonio and has been working around kids ever since.
 She loves working with students, finding money for them to pay for school, and watching them succeed.
 Cindy loves the close community of students.
 "The way the campus is set up, there's a lot of interaction between students and the staff and faculty.
-Everyone works together."
 "I can't see myself working anywhere but here at UAT.
 It's a close, family-like environment and the students can feel that."